jsdingra11/jsdingra11/README.md

 ### hi universe, i’m jashanpreet singh dingra!

-i’m 18. i build tools, write code, look at the sky a lot, and sometimes do research that ends up in places i didn’t expect! i care about clean code, good people, open source, and galaxies!
+i’m 18. i build tools, write code, look at the sky a lot, and sometimes do research that ends up in places i didn’t expect! i care about clean code, good people, open source, and galaxies!!

 ### what i'm proud of →